josefsbreakfast/Polaris-Protocol/Polaris_Nest/Git_Intake_Drawer/🪐_where_the_fuck_am i.md

 dont even get me started on the demographics of who was nudged for what during crowd control...

-its distirbing that aomeine of that mind has been left to play with the shiny toys.
+its disturbing that someone of that mind has been left to play with the shiny toys.

 contractors and institutions?